Michael Mancienne: Burton Albion

-On 9 February 2021, Mancienne joined League One side Burton Albion on a contract until the end of the 2020-21 season.
+On 9 February 2021, Mancienne joined League One side Burton Albion on a contract until the end of the 2020–21 season.

 On 9 June 2022, Mancienne signed a one-year extension to his contract with Burton Albion.
 Having missed the opening day of the 2022–23 season, manager Jimmy Floyd Hasselbaink confirmed that he would be out injured for three months with a knee injury.

+Mancienne called an end to his career after only playing for 1 minute in the entire 2022-23 season in the league.

 International career

 Mancienne is eligible to play for the Seychelles as his father, Michael Snr, originates from there and is a former Seychelles international midfielder.
 He rejected the chance to play for the Seychelles national team in 2006 in favour of his native England.
 However, in November 2008, he stated that he would play for Seychelles if he did not get to play for England by the time he reaches 25.

 On 15 November 2008, Fabio Capello surprisingly named him in the England squad to play an international friendly match against Germany in Berlin.
 He did not appear in the game though.

 He was an England regular at under-21 level since making his debut against Romania on 21 August 2007.
 He was part of the side that reached the 2009 European Championships.
 However, his tournament was a disappointment as he received a red card in their opening group game against Finland.

 He has previously also represented England at under-16, under-17, under-19 and under-21 levels.

 In 2022 he was called up to the Seychelles national team for the 2022 COSAFA Cup.
 He made his debut against Botswana on 5 July.
+He scored his first International goal from a penalty against Bangladesh in 2023.